Covid-19 credits

 3 In cases of abuse under the Covid-19-Solidarbürgschaftsverordnung and the Covid-19-Solidarbürgschaftsgesetz, recoveries can exceed the amount honored due to interests on late payments and damage interests.

-Receivables management: recoveries by year
+Receivables management: recoveries by year of honoring the guarantee

 The table below provides information on guarantees under the Covid-19 bridging credits honored in the year indicated, for which recoveries have resulted to date.